 Types of saving products

-There are a number of different savings options available to you that will reflect what you want to do with your money.
-So whether you're looking for an account where you can access your money quickly or you'd prefer something where your money may be tied in for longer but the potential returns may be better, it's important to choose the right home for your money.
+There are a number of different savings options available to you that will reflect what you want to do with your savings.
+So whether you're looking for an account where you have instant access or you'd prefer something where your savings are tied in for a longer period, it's important to choose the right home for your savings.
 Here we look at some of the things you might want to consider.

 What do I need to consider when choosing a savings account?